fhnw-hpc/fs24-mc1/README.md

 ### Further Resources

-*TODO: Check if these are still valid or if there are new URLs/tutorials*
+*TODO: Check if these are still valid (Checked 20.2.
+MS - They are still valid) or if there are new URLs/tutorials*

 * Kafka crash course: https://youtu.be/R873BlNVUB4
 * Getting started with Kafka: https://towardsdatascience.com/getting-started-with-apache-kafka-in-python-604b3250aa05